mdn/content/files/en-us/mdn/community/discussions/Resolving_discussions/index.md

    - Guiding the conversation.
    - Making people aware the discussion exists.
    - Setting the timeline, informing people of it, changing the timeline as necessary, and sticking to the timeline as appropriate.
-   - Informing all the appropriate channels - Slack, Discord, tagging people Github, and other channels if appropriate - of needed feedback by specific dates.
+   - Informing all the appropriate channels - Slack, Discord, tagging people on GitHub, and other channels if appropriate - of needed feedback by specific dates.
    - Bring up the topic in community and weekly meetings.
    - Organizing a synchronous, online face-to-face meeting if required (if there is disagreement).
 Face-to-face meetings should be rare and only if required (See #3).
-   - Summarizing face-to-face conclusions in the relevant discussion on https://github.com/orgs/mdn/discussions within the relevant discussion.
+   - Summarizing face-to-face conclusions in the relevant discussion on [Discussions](https://github.com/orgs/mdn/discussions).
    - Guiding the implementation of the discussion results or working with the appropriate team lead to ensure that the results are implemented.

 3. Face-to-face meetings regarding a discussion should only be called if there is disagreement.